YuPototo/jack_syntax_analyzer_dart/README.md

 - `identifier`: Returns the identifier which is the current token.
 Should be called only if `tokenType` is `IDENTIFIER`.
 - `intVal`: Returns the integer value of the current token.
 Should be called only if `tokenType` is `INT_CONST`.
 - `stringVal`: Returns the string value of the current token, without the double quotes.
 Should be called only if `tokenType` is `STRING_CONST`.

+## Compilation Engine

+Parse the input file and generate the structured representation of the input source code wrapped in XML tags.

+Expressions and array-oriented commands are ignored.

+### Compilation Engine API

+- `constructor`: Takes string as input and initializes the compilation engine.
+- `compileClass`: Compiles a complete class.
+- `compileClassVarDec`: Compiles a static declaration or a field declaration.
+- `compileSubroutine`: Compiles a complete method, function, or constructor.
+- `compileParameterList`: Compiles a (possibly empty) parameter list, not including the enclosing “()”.
+- `compileVarDec`: Compiles a var declaration.
+- `compileStatements`: Compiles a sequence of statements, not including the enclosing “{}”.
+- `compileLet`: Compiles a let statement.
+- `compileIf`: Compiles an if statement, possibly with a trailing else clause.
+- `compileWhile`: Compiles a while statement.
+- `compileDo`: Compiles a do statement.
+- `compileReturn`: Compiles a return statement.
+- `compileExpression`: Compiles an expression.
+- `compileTerm`: Compiles a term.
+If the current token is an identifier, the routine must distinguish between a variable, an array entry, and a subroutine call.
+- `compileExpressionList`: Compiles a (possibly empty) comma-separated list of expressions.